nookyo/qubership-nifi/dev/upgrade-advisor/README.md

 Ensure you have the following tools installed:
 1. Bash – a command shell for running the script.
 2. jq – a command-line utility for processing JSON data in Bash.
-You can download jq [here](https://jqlang.org/download/).
+You can download jq from [official site](https://jqlang.org/download/).

 ### Usage with Bash